Finally, my brethren, rejoice in the Lord. To write the same things again is no trouble to me, and it is a safeguard for you.

 although I myself might have confidence even in the flesh.
 If anyone else has a mind to put confidence in the flesh, I far more:

-(b) I far more.
 A self-righteous man justifies himself by comparing himself with others.
 “Thank God I’m not like other men” (Luke 18:11).
 A self-righteous man is proud of his reputation (“a persecutor of the church”), pedigree (“a Hebrew of Hebrews”), and performance (“blameless in the law”).
+See entry for Self-righteousness.

 circumcised the eighth day, of the nation of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the Law, a Pharisee;